 We will send you notice if your coverage is ending.
 This notice will tell you the date that your coverage ends.
-Here is how the date is determined (other than the circumstances described above in "Why we would end your coverage").
+Here is how the date is determined (other than the circumstances described in "Why would we end your coverage").